 When it comes to children’s games, playing the game matters more than winning.
 But some healthy competition can be good for children – when it’s handled well.
 You can teach your child about fair play and how to cope with the disappointment of losing.

 Playing fair is about learning the rules of the game and putting them into practice – whether they’re special family rules for card or board games, or the rules at Saturday football.
 This way, everyone gets to enjoy the experience.
-In some games, there’s also room for making up new rules, which can be a great way to solve problems collaboratively and encourage children to be flexible.

-Helping your child to play fair
+Helping your child with fair play: tips

 Fair play and competition

 When children compete against each other, the game becomes a challenge and motivates children to do their best.
 This can improve skills, encourage discipline and focus, and make children feel good about their achievements.